Samuel E. Horne Jr.

 Samuel Emmett Horne Jr. (July 26, 1924 –February 4, 2006) was a research scientist at B. F. Goodrich noted for first synthesizing cis-1,4-polyisoprene, the main polymer contained in natural tree rubber, using Ziegler catalysis.
 Earlier attempts to produce synthetic rubber from isoprene had been unsuccessful, but in 1955, Horne prepared 98 percent cis-1,4-polyisoprene via the stereospecific polymerization of isoprene.
 The product of this reaction differs from natural rubber only slightly.
 It contains a small amount of cis-1,2-polyisoprene, but it is indistinguishable from natural rubber in its physical properties.

-The importance of Horne's development of synthetic polyisoprene and polybutadiene is readily seen in the production of these polymers.
-In 2008, global production of polybutadiene was 2,042,000 metric tons (exceeded only by SBR in capacity and production).
-Production of polyisoprene was 611,000 metric tons (Russia, 415,000; Asia, 78,000; US, 90,000; Europe, 25,000).

-In 1980, the ACS Rubber Division honored Horne with the Charles Goodyear Medal.
-In 1982, he received an honorary doctorate from Emory University.

 Personal

-Horne was born July 26, 1924, in Jacksonville, Florida He grew up in Tampa, Florida.
+Horne was born July 26, 1924, in Jacksonville, Florida.
+He grew up in Tampa, Florida.
 He married Sue Ross in 1949.
 They had four children.

 He showed interest in chemistry at a young age.
 When he was five or six years old, he and a friend played with a chemistry set.
 Although the experiments sometimes led to unpleasant odors and other problems, his parents nevertheless encouraged the young Horne to pursue his interest in chemistry.

 Horne died on February 4, 2006, in Columbus, Ohio.

 Education and career

 Horne graduated from Tampa's Henry B. Plant High School in 1942.
 He enrolled at Emory University, but his university studies were interrupted by World War II.
 He joined the U.S. Navy in July 1943 and served until 1946.
 He was released to inactive status with the rank of Lieutenant (JG).

 He returned to Emory University, where he obtained his A.B. degree in 1947, his M.A. degree in 1948, and his Ph.D. degree in 1950.
-While at Emory University, he taught organic chemistry from 1947 to 1950.
-He also had a research fellowship from 1946 to 1950.
-Horne's intention was to enter the teaching profession after completing his Ph.D. degree.
-He received advice to obtain industrial research experience before entering the academia.
-Taking that advice, he obtained a position at the B. F. Goodrich Company's Research and Development Center in Brecksville, Ohio in 1950.
-He was promoted in 1953, promoted again to Research Associate in 1960, and to Senior Research Associate in 1968.

-In 1982, B. F. Goodrich changed its strategic direction and sold its synthetic rubber operations to Polysar, Ltd. Goodrich was deemphasizing rubber research.
-As Horne's main interest was in rubber research, he made the decision to join Polysar.
+After graduating, Horne took a job at the B. F. Goodrich Company's Research and Development Center in Brecksville, Ohio in 1950.
+He remained with B.F Goodrich until it sold its rubber research division to the Canadian company Polysar in 1982.
 He retired from Polysar in 1987.